How to finance buying a car

 With either HP or PCP, the bigger the deposit you can put down, the better, as it means you’ll be paying less each month and there’ll be a lower amount of interest.
 Alternatively, you could keep monthly repayments the same and instead reduce the amount of time of the contract.

 Can I buy a car with no down payment?

 You can purchase a car with no upfront payment.
 However, you should be wary of doing this.
 When you don’t pay a deposit, the monthly repayments can be higher and you’ll be paying much more interest than if you put a small amount down.
 Ideally, it’s something you should avoid where possible.

 You can, of course, purchase a car outright with no need for a deposit or monthly payments.

-However, if you regularly receive benefits, such as the higher rate Disability Living Allowance, you may be eligible for a mobility car.
+If you regularly receive benefits, such as the higher rate Disability Living Allowance, you may be eligible for a mobility car.
 These cars allow you to exchange your monthly payments for a car, and in some cases cover the full cost of the vehicle.
 It would be worth looking into further and doing some research to see if you qualify, as it could allow your vehicle to be paid for you.

 The government also used to offer a grant to help people purchase electric cars and plug-in hybrids.
 However, this is no longer available, having been discontinued in April 2022.
 Grants for electric vans and motorbikes are still available.